n11-TalentHub-Java-Bootcamp/n11-talenthub-bootcamp-graduation-project-OyaEr/README.md

 This project has been prepared as a graduation project for n11 Talenthub Java Spring Boot Bootcamp.
 The content of the project is a bank loan application system.
 It is basically an application that creates customers and returns credit results based on customer information.

-The backend of the project was prepared using Java Spring Boot and the frontend was prepared using React.js.
-PostgreSQL was also used as the database.
+The backend of the project was prepared using Java Spring Boot and the frontend was prepared using React.js.PostgreSQL was also used as the database.

 <p align="right">(<a href="#top">back to top</a>)</p>